Lexus Tone of Voice — Luxurious & Refined

 What is Lexus's brand message?

-Lexus's core message is about The relentless pursuit of perfection.
-Their concept "Amazing Experience" drives their mission: To create amazing experiences for our customers.
+Lexus's core message: The relentless pursuit of perfection Their mission: To create amazing experiences for our customers

 What makes Lexus's brand voice unique?

 Lexus stands out through their luxurious, refined, innovative communication style.
-Their central brand tension — "Japanese vs. German Luxury" — shapes every message they craft in the Automotive sector.
+Their central brand tension, "Japanese vs. German Luxury", shapes how they communicate across the Automotive sector.

 What language style does Lexus use?